Klaus Graf: Racing career

 Born in Dornhan, Graf has won championships and races in several road racing series.
 In 2004, he raced part-time in NASCAR Nextel Cup for BAM Racing.
-He competed in one race at Infineon Raceway finishing 17th; however, he attempted two other races during the year.
+He competed in one race at Infineon Raceway finishing seventeenth; however, he attempted two other races during the year.
 He attempted 8 races for the same team in 2007 but did not qualify for any of them.
 In 2005 he won the Trans-Am Series Driver's Championship, becoming the first Trans Am champion born outside the United States since David Hobbs in 1983.

 Klaus raced for Muscle Milk Pickett Racing in the American Le Mans Series.
 His best finishes in the 2010 season were an LMP2 class win at the 12 Hours of Sebring sharing with team owner Greg Pickett and Sascha Maassen, and overall race wins (and LMP class) at the Northeast Grand Prix sharing with Pickett, and at the Grand Prix of Mosport sharing with Romain Dumas.

 In 2011, Graf collected further victories at Long Beach, Mosport, Mid-Ohio and Road America in the team's Lola-Aston Martin.
 For 2012, Graf returned to the team and drove together with Lucas Luhr in a new HPD ARX-03a for the entire ALMS season.

 Graf won the 2012 and 2013 ALMS LMP1 driver's championships with codriver Lucas Luhr.